pallets-eco/flask-admin/examples/geo_alchemy/README.rst

     python examples/geo_alchemy/app.py

 6. You will notice that the maps are not rendered.
-To see them, you will have to register for a free account at `Mapbox <https://www.mapbox.com/>`_ and set the *MAPBOX_MAP_ID* and *MAPBOX_ACCESS_TOKEN* config variables accordingly.
+By default, Flask-Admin expects an integration with `Mapbox <https://www.mapbox.com/>`_.
+To see them, you will have to register for a free account at `Mapbox <https://www.mapbox.com/>`_ and set the *FLASK_ADMIN_MAPBOX_MAP_ID* and *FLASK_ADMIN_MAPBOX_ACCESS_TOKEN* config variables accordingly.

+However, some of the maps are overridden to use Open Street Maps